What We Built and Why

 All rates and thresholds are sourced from official Canadian government publications:

-- CRA T4032-ON (Payroll Deductions Tables — Ontario, 2026): federal and Ontario income tax brackets, Basic Personal Amounts
+- CRA T4127 (Payroll Deductions Formulas, January 2026): federal and Ontario income tax brackets, Basic Personal Amounts

 - Ontario Ministry of Finance: Ontario Health Premium tiered schedule

-- Ontario Taxation Act: Ontario surtax thresholds and rates
+- Ontario Taxation Act, 2007: Ontario surtax thresholds and rates

-Rates are updated annually when CRA publishes the T4032-ON and ESDC releases EI and CPP parameters.
+Rates are updated annually when CRA publishes the T4127 and ESDC releases EI and CPP parameters.
 The current build reflects 2026 rates as confirmed at publication time.
+Some CPP and EI values are estimated from 2025 statutory rates with indexation applied and will be re-verified once CRA publishes confirmed 2026 figures.